 URP is a 2-year program that offers junior and senior scholars the opportunity to work closely with program faculty on biomedical research topics during the academic year and summer.
 The i2

 URP is an intensive program to prepare students for graduate degrees and careers in biomedical research.

 : All program participants must complete necessary lab safety course prior

 to beginning work in their research lab.
 The "Laboratory Safety Fundamental Concepts" class is required for all students, volunteers, and staff in laboratories.
 Please see the EH&S training schedule

 for class dates and enrollment instructions.

-HH Junior Scholars receive $1000 each for winter & spring; Senior Scholars receive $1,000 for fall and $1,000 each for winter & spring quarters.
+URP Junior Scholars receive $1000 each for winter & spring; Senior Scholars receive $5000 distributed equally throughout fall, winter, and spring quarter.